 Face masks are not required while eating, but diners must eat only in designated dining locations.
 When not eating, patrons must wear face masks while in any UTC dining facility and whenever social distancing is not possible.

-Campus Housing will encourage social distancing during fall move-in.
+Campus Housing will encourage social distancing during move-in and move-out.
 Students can bring a maximum of two guests to help with move in.
 Students and guests must wear face masks while on campus.
 Elevators, doors and stairs will be labeled as entrances or exits.
 Only one family should use an elevator at a time.
 Volunteers will help with parking but will not be permitted to assist with moving belongings.

 All residents must follow signage that marks entry and exit.
 Common areas such as lounges and meeting rooms have been reconfigured to help maintain social distancing.
 Students are asked to avoid congregating in groups of 10 or more.